-All of us are experiencing a slow season together.
-Yours might be different than mine.
-What matters most is that we take advantage of this time (while taking time for ourselves and those we care for).
+All of us experience slow seasons together.
+Yours might be different than mine, but it’s likely that we’ll be in it together.
+What matters most when business is slow is that we take advantage of this time (while taking time for ourselves and those we care for).

 Slow Times are Growth Times

 Let me start by telling you what most people do incorrectly with space and time.
 They fill it.
 Sometimes, they stuff it full of busywork that “needed to get done.”
 Other times, they look for meetings or calls they’ve been putting off.

 When you hit slow times, the best possible use of this time is growth.
 This must be the measure by which you gauge the worth of actions you might take.
 Growth can mean rebuilding.
 It can be learning.
 It can be preparing for the next busy cycle.